mobizt/FirebaseClient/README.md

 - [DefaultNetwork](/examples/App/NetworkInterfaces/Async/Callback/DefaultNetworks/DefaultNetwork/) is used with the core WiFi enabled networking.

+- [DefaultPPPNetwork](/examples/App/NetworkInterfaces/Async/Callback/DefaultNetworks/DefaultPPPNetwork/) is used with the ESP32 core v3.x.x with PPP networking supports.

 - [DefaultWiFiNetwork](/examples/App/NetworkInterfaces/Async/Callback/DefaultNetworks/DefaultWiFiNetwork/) is used with the core WiFi Multi enabled networking or non-core WiFi networking.

 - [DefaultEthernetNetwork](/examples/App/NetworkInterfaces/Async/Callback/DefaultNetworks/DefaultEthernetNetwork/) is used with the core Ethernet enabled networking.